 If you want an Instagram picture that will make all of your friends jealous, then look no further than the Graffiti Hall of Fame.
 Founded almost 30 years ago, this area was created with the sole purpose of providing Harlem with a blank canvas.
-Today, the streets of Harlem run rife with its resident’s artwork.
-The Graffiti Hall of Fame is found along East 106th Street and Park Avenue as a part of East Harlem, otherwise known as Spanish Harlem or El Barrio.
+Today, the streets of Harlem are rife with its residents’ artwork.
+The Graffiti Hall of Fame is found along East 106th Street and Park Avenue as a part of East Harlem, also known as Spanish Harlem or El Barrio.
 The term, meaning ‘neighborhood,’ dates back to the 1930s and the influence of the Puerto Rican community.

 With a nickname like ‘Spanish Harlem,’ it’s hard to ignore the influence Hispanic culture has had on the neighborhood.
 El Museo del Barrio will let you dive into the rich history that Latin immigrants brought to the area years ago and the impact that they continue to have.
 Its exhibits not only reflect the past, but they also illuminate cultural influences and issues that are present today.
-More than a history lesson, El Museo also hosts a number of events to keep your weeknights busy.
+El Museo is more than a history lesson.
+It also hosts a number of events to keep your weeknights busy.
 El Museo del Barrio is found along New York’s Museum Mile, so plan a day in the area to soak up what the city has to offer.
 With artwork and culture around every corner, East Harlem has more than one hidden treasure worth checking out.

 3. LOCAL CUISINE

-Although maybe not what Harlem is known for, a beer garden can still be a prime location to get your weekends started.
+Although it may not be what Harlem is known for, a beer garden can still be a prime location to get your weekends started.
 While the name may imply an international menu, local brews from Harlem, the Bronx, and Brooklyn are also available.

 You don’t have to cross the Mason-Dixon Line to get soul food that will make you reconsider your diet.
 Amy Ruth’s is definitely the place to go when you want to get your fill of chicken and waffles.
 If you’re looking to try something new, worry not!
 Amy Ruth’s offers almost anything fried alongside its waffles, so there is something for every palate.